Audrey Hollander: Career

-She co-directed the film Otto & Audrey Destroy The World (2005) with her husband Otto Bauer, and won the AVN Award for Female Performer of the Year in 2006.
+She co-directed the film Otto & Audrey Destroy The World (2005) with her then-husband Otto Bauer, and won the AVN Award for Female Performer of the Year in 2006.
+In 2024, she was inducted into the AVN Hall of Fame.

 Personal life

-Hollander was married to pornographic film actor Otto Bauer for over ten years.
+Hollander married pornographic film actor Otto Bauer prior to 2005.
 They divorced prior to 2015.

 A pornographic scene between Hollander and Bauer figured in a 2007 obscenity trial against distributors Five Star Video and JM Productions.